dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio-8.md

 <img src='/images/bridge_on_LC.png' alt="Backward probability flow ODE on LC with only terminal constraints - Dimitra Maoutsa, Manfred Opper" style="max-width:600px; width:40%;" >

 Controlled paths with Van der Pol dynamics with terminal constraint reach the final target, while the uncontrolled paths reach the vicinity without reaching the target.
 This example is inspired by my subsequent work [ see here ](https://dimitra-maoutsa.github.io/portfolio/portfolio-5/), where the ground truth dynamics (Van der Pol in this example) are **not known**, but are rather inferred from the invariant density.
+In this example here the ground thruth dynamics **are known** and are used to simulate the the path, but without the terminal constraint the paths only end up somewhere near the target state, instead of ending up on it.

 <img src='/images/Controlled_and_uncontrolled_LC.png' alt="Controlled and uncontrolled LC paths with only terminal constraints - Dimitra Maoutsa, Manfred Opper" style="max-width:600px; width:80%;" >